D. W. Woolley, the Serotonin Hypothesis, and the Genesis of Psychopharmacology

-Dilworth Wayne Woolley was a Canadian-born biochemist with an impressive interdisciplinary expertise in chemistry, psychiatry and pharmacology (Hewitt, 2016).
-He was an outstanding student.
-He graduated high school at the age of thirteen, published his first paper at seventeen, and graduated with honors from the University of Alberta, where he obtained an undergraduate degree in chemistry, by age nineteen.
-He completed his PhD at the University of Wisconsin in 1939 (Miller, 1941).
-He then joined the Rockefeller institute for Medical research, which according to Wild and Hildebrand (2014) was “a unique gathering place for elite biochemical and medical researchers, who are free to pursue virtually any avenue of inquiry they wish.”
-Woolley was a proficient writer with a serious dedication to biochemistry research, handing in twenty of his own peer-reviewed papers instead of a traditional thesis.
-He published 232 articles in his career, over 80 percent of which he is the sole or senior author (Wild and Hildebrand, 2014).
+Dilworth Wayne Woolley was a Canadian-born biochemist with impressive interdisciplinary expertise in chemistry, psychiatry and pharmacology (Hewitt, 2016).
+Woolley was an outstanding student; he graduated high school at the age of thirteen, published his first paper at seventeen, and graduated with honors from the University of Alberta, where he obtained an undergraduate degree in chemistry, by age nineteen.
+He completed his Ph.D. at the University of Wisconsin in 1939 (Miller, 1941), then joined the Rockefeller Institute for Medical Research, “a unique gathering place for elite biochemical and medical researchers, who are free to pursue virtually any avenue of inquiry they wish” (Wild and Hildebrand, 2014).
+A proficient writer with a serious dedication to biochemistry research, handing in twenty of his own peer-reviewed papers instead of a traditional thesis, he published 232 articles in his career, over eighty percent of which as the sole or senior author.

-Modern research on mental illness based in biochemistry largely emerged from observations involving exogenous psychoactive substances, with a special interest in hallucinogens around the turn of the 20th century.
-One of the first systematic studies with hashish (a concentrated form of cannabis) on normal and mentally ill individuals was conducted and published in 1845 by French Psychiatrist Jacques-Joseph Moreau.
-Also known as Moreau de Tours, he was member of the Club des Hashischins: a Paris club of scientists, artists, and writers who were keen on exploring strange, exalting, and often hidden realms of the mind with the help of drug-induced altered states of consciousness.
-The results of Moreau’s controlled experiments on patients, and on himself and colleagues, led him to believe orally ingested hashish may simulate mental illness, yet paradoxically treat it by revealing its origins through introspection and observation.
+Modern research on mental illness based in biochemistry mainly emerged from observations involving exogenous psychoactive substances, with a special interest in hallucinogens around the turn of the 20th century.
+One of the first systematic studies with hashish (a concentrated form of cannabis) on healthy and mentally ill individuals was conducted and published in 1845 by French Psychiatrist Jacques-Joseph Moreau.
+Also known as Moreau de Tours, he was a member of the Club des Hashischins: a Paris club of scientists, artists, and writers who were keen on exploring strange, exalting, and often hidden realms of the mind with the help of drug-induced altered states of consciousness.
+The results of Moreau’s controlled experiments on patients, on himself and on colleagues, led him to believe that orally ingested hashish could simulate mental illness, yet by doing so paradoxically help to treat it by revealing its origins through introspection and observation.
 This work was published as Du hachisch et de l’aliénation mentale: études psychologiques.
 Moreau was the first psychiatrist with an interest in psychopharmacology (Holmstedt, 1973), and this was the first book about a drug written by a scientist.

 Osmond and Smythies’ research emphasized that fantastical or otherwise hallucinatory accounts described by mental patients were not merely stories of make-believe as was often thought at the time, but appeared to the patient as real, undeniable, somatic and visceral experiences which could be elicited on demand using a hallucinogen.
 ‘Substance M’ was never found (Gillin et al., 1978).
 But this hypothesis served as a foundation for understanding the involvement of biochemistry in mental disease.

 For the first half of the 20th century, much of mental illness was blamed on bad parenting–things like “refrigerator mothers” who were emotionally unavailable to their children (Nichols, 2013).
-Freudian theories and psychodynamics were often used to explain mental illness and split-mind phenomena, and handling severe cases mostly involved relatively dangerous approaches including insulin treatment, electro-convulsive therapy, lobotomy, and eventually tranquilizers and Thorazine (Hewitt, 2016).
-However, it was not well understood why these treatments worked and they were not based on empirical theories of the origins of mental illness.
-At the time, most scientists believed that biochemistry only affected the peripheral, and not the central, nervous system (Whitaker-Azmitia, 1999).
+Freudian theories and psychodynamics were often used to explain mental illness and split-mind phenomena, and handling severe cases often involved relatively dangerous approaches, including insulin treatment, electroconvulsive therapy, lobotomy, and eventually tranquilizers and Thorazine (Hewitt, 2016).
+However, it was not well understood why these treatments worked, and they were not based on empirical theories of the origins of mental illness.
+At the time, most scientists believed that biochemistry only affected the peripheral and not the central nervous system (Whitaker-Azmitia, 1999).

 But the view that biochemistry had no stake in the brain was soon to change after a series of discoveries about serotonin in the early 1950s.
 Prior to this, serotonin was thought only to be involved in the periphery, acting on smooth muscle in the gastrointestinal tract and vascular systems.
 Once Maurice Rapport identified serotonin’s chemical structure as an indole in 1949, and Betty Twarog and Irvin Page discovered serotonin in the brain in 1953, it was proposed as a neurotransmitter.
 But neurochemistry was still considered a fringe discipline at the time.